souravsingh/Presentation/PITCHME.md

     - T1-Contrast Enhanced: Uses Gadolinium to highlight fat tissues with contrast.
     - T2-fluid-attenuated inversion recovery: Supresses signals from CSF and show contrast between white and gray matter.

-+++

-- VTK- Visualization Toolkit is a open-source software for visualizing and processing 2D as well as 3D images.
-- ITK- Imaging toolkit is an open source tool used for checking and processing brain images.

 ----

 Thank you!